Fighting in Gaza abates, but truce hopes look fragile

 The violence has sparked protests outside the region.

-(Additional reporting by Ori Lewis and Ari Rabinovitch in Jerusalem, Noah Browning in Gaza, Ali Sawafta in Ramallah; Writing by Mayaan Lubell and Crispian Balmer; Editing by Raissa Kasolowsky and Stephen Powell)
+(Additional reporting by Maayan Lubell and Ari Rabinovitch in Jerusalem, Noah Browning in Gaza, Ali Sawafta in Ramallah and Jim Loney and Steve Holland in Washington; Writing by Mayaan Lubell and Crispian Balmer; Editing by Raissa Kasolowsky, Stephen Powell and Eric Walsh)